tale97/roboFriends/README.md

 This is a simple page where there are a bunch of cards with robots.
 There is a search box to search for each robot.
 This project really doesn't add value to any one's life.
 It was simply a project that I build from taking Andrei Neagoie's [The Complete Web Developer in 2021: Zero to Mastery](https://www.udemy.com/share/101WcUAkYddltSQXo=/).
 The reason I built this was to get a hang of the basic of using React framework.
+However, this is the first web app I made using React so it's extra special to me despite not really being a valuable tool.

 ## Demo